Scheduling Jobs

 #SBATCH -o log/%x_%j.out

-All .slurm jobs you want to submit should start with #!/bin/bash, also known as a shebang.
+Slurm job scripts are writen in the coding language bash and as such start with #!/bin/bash, also known as a "shebang."
 This ensures that the bash shell is used to run the script.
-The subsequent flags starting with #SBATCH are options for the sbatch command which is used to submit the script.
+The subsequent flags starting with #SBATCH are options for the sbatch command and communicate the specifications of the job that is being requested.
 Notice how the flags are reminiscent of the salloc command flags.

-The command you wish to execute will be at the end of the script.
+The commands you wish to execute will follow the #SBATCH option lines.
 In this case, we want to run loop_script.sh from 0 to 1000000 and see how long it takes:

 time ./loop_script.sh 0 1000000

-Exit the nano text editor with ctrl+x and submit the job using sbatch:
+Exit the nano text editor with ctrl+x.
+The command to submit dat jobs is sbatch.
+Submit the job using sbatch:

 sbatch loop_job.slurm

-If you set up a separate window to monitor your jobs (see the pro tip in the setup section), details about loop_job should appear in this window.
+If you set up a separate window to monitor your jobs (see the pro tip above), details about loop_job should appear in this window.
 The new log directory containing the output file should also be made by now:

 cd log